 Photograph multiple pages

-You can import a PDF document from the browser, email, or any other app on your device that may hold a PDF document.
+To import a file from browser, email, or any other app on your device

 - To hear a note, press and hold it.

 - To hear an interval, drag between the notes.

 - To hear a melody, drag across the notes from left to right.